wp-plugins/mailkitchen-official-plugin/readme.txt

 3. Create a form
 4. Add the form to you website (choosing, for example, to add it to your website footer)

+== Screenshots ==

+1. Simply sign in with your Mailkitchen account
+2. Create easely a new sign-up form

 == Frequently Asked Questions ==

 If you have some questions, we have a nice FAQ for you on our website : <a href="http://support.mailkitchen.com/en/" target="_blank">MailKitchen's FAQ</a> <br />